Likert Scale Examples: Get Surveys Right (Avoid 90% Failure)

 Below are some Likert scale question examples: It will show you when to use them in market research and what insights they can give.

-5-Point Likert Scale Question Examples
+5-Point Likert Scale Examples

 5-Point Likert scale examples typically include options such as “Strongly Agree,” “Agree,” “Neutral,” “Disagree,” and “Strongly Disagree.”
 These scales are ideal for gauging a respondent’s opinion or feelings on a topic with a moderate range of choices.
 Common Likert scale questionnaire items might ask about customer satisfaction, product preferences, or agreement with certain statements.